-Presumptive coverage for COVID-19 ends when the both the state and federal emergencies have ended.
-On April 10, 2023, President Biden signed a bill ending the federal COVID-19 emergency.
-This ended presumptive coverage for health care and frontline workers.
+President Biden signed a bill ending the federal COVID-19 emergency on April 10, 2023.
+This ended presumptive coverage for health care and frontline workers, with some exemptions.
+The state emergency ended on Oct.
+31, 2022.
 Claims for COVID-19 falling outside the presumptive coverage will be considered under standard occupational disease criteria.

 Questions About Presumptive Coverage for Health Care and Frontline Workers

-When do the new laws apply?
+When do the laws regarding presumptive coverage apply?

-• The contraction or exposure occurred after the date the coverage became effective up to and including April 10, 2023.
+• The COVID-19 contraction or exposure occurred after the date the coverage became effective up to and including April 10, 2023.

 • The claim otherwise meets the criteria for allowance.